 Green tomato is basically an unripe tomato.
-It is pale green all over, feel firmer to the touch, has an almost crunchy bite, and tastes more tart and acidic than ripe red tomatoes.
+It is pale green all over, feels firmer to the touch, has an almost crunchy bite, and tastes more tart and acidic than ripe red tomatoes.

 What is Green Tomato?